jeremytammik/tbc/a/1994_wire_align.md

 > These references must be already geometrically aligned (this function will not force them to become aligned).

-**Response:** Is there any way I can force Them to be aligned using the Revit API?
+**Response:** Is there any way I can force them to be aligned using the Revit API?

 **Answer:** The easiest way to ensure they are aligned is to create them accordingly in the first place, if they are being generated from scratch.
 Otherwise, you can use the standard translation and rotation functionality provided by `ElementTransformUtils`.